Looking for a fountain pen friendly planner?

 So what planner should you get for next year?

 With lots of nib and ink combinations at your disposal, why limit yourself with hit-and-miss paper?
-Especially in a planner that you’ll (ideally) spend a lot of time with?
+Especially in a notebook that you’ll (ideally) spend a lot of time with?
+A fountain pen friendly planner should let you use any nib you have from extra fine to broad; be able to handle wet writer; and show shading, shimmer, and sheen.

 If you haven’t heard of Tomoe River Paper, these are insanely thin Japan-made sheets that can beautifully show an ink’s shimmer, sheen, or shading.
 Hobonichi Techo uses this paper on their lineup: